zmlix/FastDiffPure/README.md

-# Fast and Accurate Adversarial Purification with Twice One-step Denoising
+# Adversarial Purification with One-Step Guided Diffusion Model

-This repository is the official implementation of Fast and Accurate Adversarial Purification with Twice One-step Denoising
+This repository is the official implementation of Adversarial Purification with One-Step Guided Diffusion Model

 ![sample](./fig1.png)
 ![sample](./fig4.png)